 How Cannabis Can Help Relieve Symptoms

 Along with the dramatic benefits come some drawbacks, such as the short period of time it’s effective in lowering IOP: three to four hours.
 Patients would need to take medication six or eight times a day around the clock to receive the benefit of lowered IOP.
 This quantity of medication could come with several unwanted side effects.
-While marijuana can lower IOP levels, it can also lower blood pressure throughout the body.
+While cannabis can lower IOP levels, it can also lower blood pressure throughout the body.
 As a reduced flow of blood to the optic nerve may cause damage in patients with glaucoma, the benefit of cannabis in lowering IOP levels might be cancelled out by the reduced flow of blood.
-Scientists are continuing to investigate the benefits, limitations and side effects of using medical marijuana to treat glaucoma.
+Scientists are continuing to investigate the benefits, limitations and side effects of using medical cannabis to treat glaucoma.